bdairo/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-I did not encounter any challenges.
-The challenges were detailed, clear and easy to follow.
+I did not encounter any challenges when building the app.
+The prompts were detailed, clear and easy to follow.

 ## License